-15.11.Nonalienation
+15.11.
+Nonalienation

-Except as otherwise required pursuant to a qualified medical child support, no benefit under the plan and underlying benefit prior to actual receipt thereof by any eligible employee, spouse, or his or her beneficiary will be subject to any debt, liability, contract, engagement, or tort of any eligible employee, spouse, or his or her beneficiary, nor subject to anticipation, sale, assignment, transfer, encumbrance, pledge, charge, attachment, garnishment, execution, alienation, or any other voluntary or involuntary alienation or other legal or equitable process, nor transferable by operation of law except as may be provided in the benefit.
+Except as otherwise required pursuant to a qualified medical child support, no benefit under the plan and underlying benefit prior to actual receipt thereof by any eligible employee, spouse, or their beneficiary will be subject to any debt, liability, contract, engagement, or tort of any eligible employee, spouse, or their beneficiary, nor subject to anticipation, sale, assignment, transfer, encumbrance, pledge, charge, attachment, garnishment, execution, alienation, or any other voluntary or involuntary alienation or other legal or equitable process, nor transferable by operation of law except as may be provided in the benefit.

-Notwithstanding the above, an eligible employee, spouse or his or her beneficiary may request the third-party claims administrator pay the health benefit payment directly to the physician or medical provider.
+Notwithstanding the above, an eligible employee, spouse or their beneficiary may request the third-party claims administrator pay the health benefit payment directly to the physician or medical provider.
 A physician or medical provider shall not have a direct cause of action against the Plan for any nonpayment of health benefits.
-Any direct or indirect arrangement (whether revocable or irrevocable) that purports to acquire a right or interest enforceable against the plan in all or any part of a plan benefit payment which is, or may become, payable to an eligible employee, spouse or his or her beneficiary is void and unenforceable.
-The Plan Administrator may, in its sole discretion, terminate any such right or benefit and hold or pay it to, or for the benefit of an eligible employee, spouse or his or her beneficiary, or any of them as the Plan Administrator may determine.
+Any direct or indirect arrangement (whether revocable or irrevocable) that purports to acquire a right or interest enforceable against the plan in all or any part of a plan benefit payment which is, or may become, payable to an eligible employee, spouse or their beneficiary is void and unenforceable.
+The Plan Administrator may, in its sole discretion, terminate any such right or benefit and hold or pay it to, or for the benefit of an eligible employee, spouse or their beneficiary, or any of them as the Plan Administrator may determine.